jcaledo/PTM_sites_coevolution/README.md

 eIF2A_tr_MP: Phylogenetic tree obtained using the maximum parsimony principle.

-eIF2A_data.Rda: Raw data related to the residues found at the positions 218 and 222 (human numeration) on the protein eIF2A.
+eIF2A_data.Rda: Raw data related to the residues found at the positions 218 and 222 (human numeration) on the protein eIF2A from eukaryotic species.